andrewpmartinez/ziti-git/README.md

 build.
-If you would like to use only the locally checked out versions (useful for developing locally) the `ziti-git use-local` command is useful to update the `go.mod` file to add `replace` directives to use your locally checked out versions.
+If you would like to use only the locally checked out versions (useful for developing locally) the `ziti-git use-local` command is useful to update the `go.mod` file to add `replace` directives to use your locally checked out versions. `go mod tidy` will be automatically run unless the `--no-tidy` or `-n` is specified

 The command makes the following assumptions: